rauletepawa/Species_Distribution_Modeling/readme.md

 ### Best-Results

-The state of the art has demonstrated that it is possible to train and fine-tune CNNs that have a macro and micro TSS of 69.67% and 75.24% respectively.
+The state of the art models tested on the alps region have demonstrated that it is possible to fine tune CNN models with a macro and micro TSS of 69.67% and 75.24% respectively.

 Best models performance summary table: